For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Private housing

-Withington is furthest to the city and will take around 35 minutes on the bus to UoM and a little longer to get into the city centre.
-There are many useful amenities around Withington including supermarkets, cafes and many lovely walks.
+Withington is the furthest and will take around 20 minutes on the bus to UoM and a little longer to get into the city centre.
+However, Withington has all the amenities you need, including supermarkets, cafes and many lovely walks.
+If you are located near Burton Road, there are also many independent bars and restaurants.

-If you are located near Burton road there are also many independent bars and restaurants to frequent.
-Withington is also considered a safe suburb in Manchester which is always a positive for students travelling from lectures or work at later hours.
+Withington is considered a safe suburb in Manchester, which is always a positive for students travelling from lectures or work at later hours.

-Fallowfield is about 0.4 miles north of Withington making it slightly closer to the university and the city.
-This area is more commonly known as the 'student area' with many different accommodation types to suit its occupants.
-There are also many shops and bars for students to go out locally, as well as green spaces such as Platt Fields Park for a nice walk.
+Fallowfield is about 0.4 miles north of Withington, making it slightly closer to the university and the city.
+This area is more commonly known as the 'student area', with many different accommodation types to suit its occupants.

 Once you've found somewhere to live, it's time to prepare for shared living!